-Nasal vaccines will be available for children who meet the above criteria and for patients with learning difficulties.
+Nasal vaccines will be available for children who meet the above criteria, young carers and for patients with learning difficulties.
 Separate clinics will be arranged.

 Primary School aged children who do not have a long-term condition will be offered nasal flu vaccination via their School Nurse according to their year group.

 You can call us on 01995 607399 to book your appointment, book online via Patient Access if you are already registered, or use the MyGP app which is available to download from both Google Play and the App store.

 Care Navigation - Ensuring the right clinician and the right appointment for you At Garstang Medical Practice we have a wide variety of highly skilled clinical staff offering different types of appointments designed to ensure that patients’ medical problems and queries are dealt with as effectively and as quickly as possible by the most appropriate clinician.
 This may not necessarily be a doctor.

 With this in mind, we have made some changes to the way in which our reception staff have been trained to handle your enquiry.
 For more information, please click here.